Home > Asia/Middle East > Japan > Tokyo Skytree Tickets, Views & Best Time to Visit

 Where to Buy Tokyo Skytree Tickets

 I am an affiliate of Viator.
-If you purchase a ticket using one of my links, I will receive a small commission.
-This commission is at no additional cost to you.
+If you purchase a ticket or tour using one of my links, I may receive a small commission at no additional cost to you.

 Best Time to Visit Tokyo Skytree

-When planning your trip to the Tokyo Skytree, it’s important to first check the weather conditions.
+When planning your trip to Tokyo Skytree, it is important to check the weather and visibility.
 During my 2025 visit, clouds and smoke from wildfires made it difficult to see as far as Yokohama and impossible to see Mount Fuji from the Tokyo Skytree observation decks.
-Visibility plays a huge role in how much you’ll enjoy the Tokyo city views, so a clear day will make a big difference.
+Visibility plays a huge role in how much you will enjoy the Tokyo city views, so a clear day makes a big difference.

 Smoke from Wildfires Obstructed the View from Tokyo Skytree